RethabileMakgoba/MyWebsite/README.md

 # MyWebsite

-A website I created with my friends on a sunday.
+A website I created with my friends on a sunday afternoon.